codurance/site/_posts/2016-12-18-how-to-use-npm-link.md

 <image class='img img-responsive' src='/assets/img/custom/blog/2016_12_18_how_to_npm_link/search-component.png'>
 <small>*Above: The Search Component is a custom node module that can be inserted anywhere in the parent application*</small>

-Although automated testing certainly has it place, when it comes to working with shared components, particularly those that are user-facing, manual testing can provide can provide some benefits.
+Although automated testing certainly has its place, when it comes to working with shared components, particularly those that are user-facing, manual testing can provide some benefits.
 When you are at the early stages of feature implementation, or spiking, sometimes it makes more sense to manually test the effects of your changes at the user interface level and iterate accordingly.
 Once you stabilise, then robust tests can (and should) be put in place.